 You should now see the results of each comparison in column C.

-So it makes sense to give a more descriptive result in column C. For example, you could use the word “Matching” for row items that match and “Not matching” for row items that don’t match.
+Therefore, in hindsight, it makes more sense to use a descriptive result in column C. For example, instead of using “True” or “False,” I can set the word to “Matching” for the row items that match and “Not matching” for row items that don’t match.
+This, I found, helped to clear up any misunderstandings and ensured better communication within a team.

-If you want to get a more descriptive result, you can use a simple IF formula to return the text “Match” when the values are the same and “Mismatch” when the values are different.
+If, like me, you prefer to have a descriptive result, you can use a simple IF formula.
+This means the text will display “Match” when the values are the same and “Mismatch” when the values are different.

 =IF(A2=B2,"Matching","Not Matching")

-The above formula uses an IF function to compare values in A2 and B2.
-If the condition “A2=B2” is TRUE, it returns the text “Matching”.
-If not, it returns the text FALSE.
+This formula uses an IF function to compare the values in A2 and B2.
+If the condition “A2=B2” is TRUE, it will display the text as “Matching.”
+If not, it will display the text as “FALSE.”

 - Press the return key.

-Just like in the above example, you could use an IF statement on numerical data.
+As in the above example, if you want to compare two columns with numerical values and show meaningful text, you can use an IF statement on the numerical data.
 You could use any operator or formula you’d like to show results for as a logical expression.
-For example, you could use a formula like:

 =IF(C2<B2,"Yes","No")